EiffelWebFramework/EWF/workbook/basics/basics.md

 end
 ```

-When using the "nino" connector or the new "standalone" connector, by default the service listens on port 80, but often this port is already used by other applications, so it is recommended to use another port.
+When using the "standalone" connector (or the deprecated "nino" connector), by default the service listens on port 80, but often this port is already used by other applications, so it is recommended to use another port.
-To define another port, redefine the feature `initialize' and set up a new port number using the service options (see below).
+To define another port, redefine the feature `initialize` and set up a new port number using the service options (see below).

 ```eiffel